Skip to main content

 WARNINGS

-• The physician should be sure to carefully select the amount of the Obsidio Embolic used according to the size of the catheter appropriate for the target vessels at the desired level of occlusion in the vasculature.
+• The physician should be sure to carefully select the amount of Obsidio Embolic used according to the size of the catheter appropriate for the target vessels at the desired level of occlusion in the vasculature.

 • Extreme caution should be used for any procedures involving the extracranial circulation encompassing the head and neck.
 The physician should carefully weigh the potential benefits of using embolization against the risks and potential complications of this procedure, which may include blindness, hearing loss, loss of smell, paralysis and death.